briancullinan/morpheus/driver/library/docs/darkarts/dissent.md

 the actions of some governing authority to the extent they are taking corrective measures into their own hands.

+Rioting is an aggressive form protest without corrective action towards the counter-culture. i.e. "they" thing the riot is the corrective action to not being heard during protest.
+There is no corrective action in the act of rioting itself.
+Therefore rioting is a form of protest, and not a form of dissent.

+I.E. The only social position where protesting is the corrective action for "not being heard" is the Supreme Court.
+Because, logically it is a Judge's job (no one else's) to consent or protest.
+Dissent in the form of judgment is being heard in the protest (i.e. the documented and artifacted outcome of the court hearing is called `dissent`.)
+Rioting inside of the Supreme Court could have been the only legitimate form of `protest` due to the events of September 20, 2015, but that is not the outcome history deserved.

-The problem is, corrective measures front a counter- culturating could mean more countur to popular opinion.
+The problem is, corrective measures from a counter- culturalist could deviate even more from popular opinion.

-TODO: give examples of how cambridge analytica manipulates people by promoting companies or politics, then convincing you that you agree with them because other people do.
+TODO: give examples of how cambridge analytica manipulates people by promoting companies or politics, then convincing you that you agree with them because other people you know apparently do. i.e. Look at all the great things Johnson and Johnson is doing by overlooking a history of greed and negligence because they are paying for Facebook Advertising (come up with 10 more examples of things people disagree with like the Onion, except real news!).

 TODO: ask a user to sign in to Facebook to share their friends list over the API.
 Then generate controversial posts from